freebsd/freebsd-src/contrib/unbound/README.md

 ## Compiling

 Make sure you have the C toolchain, OpenSSL and its include files, and libexpat installed.
+If building from the repository source you also need flex and bison installed.
 Unbound can be compiled and installed using:

 ```
 ./configure && make && make install